TrueOsiris/pirsnap/README.md

  keeping my rasp clean.
 It has a 64GB sd anyway, so it can hold about 2 months without touching the folder.

+Notes :
+- Due to constant motion sensor checking & scheduler, the cpu usage peaks.
+  The program basically takes up all the cpu, to do as many checks as possible per second.

 In development :
 - measure daylight & go for a longer exposure when it gets darker.